Locarno Festival counters the somber mood of the world with art and comedy

 While the war in Ukraine, for example, enjoys a rather anti-Russian consensus in the West, Russian and Ukrainian films are conspicuous by their absence.
 But Gaza is very present, and probably the most toxic topic to tackle.

-Last year, No Other Land, a Palestinian-Norwegian co-production made by a Palestinian-Israeli collective, took the Best Documentary prize at Berlin Film Festival (Berlinale) and also at the Oscars, provoking violent reactions from the Israeli government and media, from their faithful allies in the USA, and also in Europe, where politicians and media still look for a way to grapple the difference between antisemitism and criticism of the Israeli state.
+Last year, No Other Land, a Palestinian-Norwegian co-production made by a Palestinian-Israeli collective, took the Best Documentary prize at Berlin Film Festival (Berlinale) and also at the Oscars, provoking violent reactions from the Israeli government and media, from their faithful allies in the United States, and also in Europe, where politicians and media still look for a way to grapple the difference between antisemitism and criticism of the Israeli state.

 Locarno’s main competitive section didn’t shy away from the challenge.
 It brings the Palestinian feature With Hasan in Gaza, by Kamal Aljafari, as well as the Lebanese Tales of the Wounded Land, by Abbas Fahdel.
 On the other hand, Nazzaro chose an Israeli film, Eran Kolirin’s Some Notes on the Current Situation.
 Since it is not a premiere, the film is slated for the Fuori Concorso (out of competition) section, but its significance can’t be overstated.